 Synchronization: when multiple units of execution (e.g. work-items) are brought to a known point in their execution.
 Most common example is a barrier ... i.e. all units of execution "in scope" arrive at the barrier before any proceed.

-Work-Item Synchronization Within a work-group
+Work-Item Synchronization

-Ensure correct order of memory operations to locamemory (with flushes or queuing a memory fence)I or global void barrier()
+Ensure correct order of memory operations to local memory (with flushes or queuing a memory fence)I or global void barrier()